 Testing and Investigation Services

 The Housing Equality Center trains “testers” to pose as a person seeking housing or a housing-related service.
-For example, to test for race discrimination, a black tester would be sent to a site, followed by a white tester, with a third tester following up if necessary.
-The Housing Equality Center then compares reports documenting how the testers were treated.
+For example, to test for race discrimination, a Black tester might be sent to a site to inquire about available housing, followed by a white tester.
+The Housing Equality Center then compares reports documenting how the testers were treated and what information they were given.
 This investigative tool can help reveal whether illegal housing discrimination is occurring.